<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=8778010&amp;fmt=gif">

 ERP implementation FAQs

-How long does ERP implementation take?
-Typically, for an average-sized project, companies tend to allow for 6 months from the date of order to go-live.
-Given that the process of evaluating and choosing a system can take several months, a company should consider all this when putting timelines around a project like this.
+How long does it take to implement a new ERP system?
+Typically for an average size project, companies tend to allow for 6 months from date of order to go-live.
+Given that the process of evaluating and choosing a system can take several months, a company should take all this into consideration when putting timescales around a project like this.

-When is the best time to implement ERP?
+When is the best time to implement a new ERP system?

-Do I need to use different pre-printed stationery?
+Do I need to use different document formats or templates?